modyo/modyo-docs/docs/platform/customers/targets.md

 To create an advanced filter that fits your needs, go to the Custom Fields sectiond located in [Customers Settings](/platform/customers/users.html#customers-settings) for more information.

 :::warning Warning
-The targets to which each user belongs are updated in a background process:
+Updating targets occurs constantly in background in one of three ways:

 * Every 5 minutes.
 * Every time a user's profile is modified.
 * Every time a user answers a form.

-As the update is executed in a background process, the update is not immediate and depends on the system load, so it is possible that some users may not see the targetized content for a few minutes after having executed an action that includes or excludes them from a target.
+These updates are not immediate, and depend on the system load.
+It is possible that some users may not see targeted content right away after having executed an action that includes or excludes them from a particular target.
+Please give the system a few minutes to reflect target changes.
 :::